UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Brown throws significantly more leather — a 3.7 sig. strike per minute gap.
 Brown is far more active with takedowns, averaging 3.5 more per 15 minutes.
 Silva has tighter striking defense, making opponents miss more often.

-**The Pick: Erik Silva over TJ Brown.** This is essentially a pick'em.
-The model nudges toward Silva at 52%, but there's almost nothing separating these two.
+The Pick: TJ Brown over Erik Silva.
+This is essentially a pick'em.
+The model nudges toward Brown at 52%, but there's almost nothing separating these two.

 Cameron Saaiman vs Steven Koslow